LandonScottBridgewater/O2O/readme.md

 Fill in `config.yaml` with Googles YouTube Data v3 API credentials.

-Get a Netscape HTTP Cookie File.
+Get a Netscape HTTP Cookie File named `cookies.txt` in the O2O directory.
 Specifically, you may use https://chromewebstore.google.com/detail/get-cookiestxt-locally on the YouTube homescreen.

 ```bash
 python3 ./app.py